 - Registration fees: from 0.02 to 0.18%.

-Property taxes in Spain for non-residents are getting higher than for residents.
-Thus, non-residents who become homeowners in Spain must pay 2% of its cadastral value, which is subject to a tax rate of 19% for residents of the EU, Iceland and Norway and 24% for other taxpayers.
-Buying property in Spain by a non-resident of the country, provided that if real estate is an investment, then the income from its rent will be fully taxed (19% for residents of the EU, Iceland and Norway; 24% for the rest).
-The Income Tax for Non-Residents (IRNR) is filed annually.
+Property taxes in Spain for non-residents are higher than for residents.
+Thus, non-residents who become homeowners in Spain must pay 2% of its cadastral value, which is subject to a tax rate of 19% for residents of the EU, Iceland and Norway, and 24% for other taxpayers.
+Buying property in Spain by a non-resident of the country - provided that the real estate is an investment - then the income from its rent will be fully taxed (19% for residents of the EU, Iceland and Norway; 24% for the rest).
+Income Tax for Non-Residents (IRNR) is filed annually.

-In view of constraints of the Covid-19 pandemic, many are turning to telecommuting technology to transact apartments in Spain, for example.
-Although this option is effective, it should be approached with caution, as there is a risk of becoming a victim of fraud.
+In view of constraints caused by the Covid-19 pandemic, many are turning to telecommuting technology to transact apartments in Spain, for example.
+Although this option is effective, it should be approached with caution as there is a risk of becoming a victim of fraud.

 Recommendations for conducting a real estate transaction remotely:

-These platforms are very useful when searching for real estate on the Internet, as they offer you to select a location, price range or seller from a range of constantly updated offers.
+These platforms are very useful when searching for real estate on the Internet as they offer you a choice of locations, price ranges or sellers from a range of constantly updated offers.

 Find a real estate agency.
-It is important that it is registered and certified, and has experience in selling real estate remotely.
+It is important that it is registered, certified and has experience in selling real estate remotely.

 To put up a house or apartment for sale, the owner must have documents in the National Register.
 It is necessary to verify that there are no outstanding debts or legal problems with the Ministry of Finance or other financial institutions.